-- Tower Hamlets has a population of over 300,000 and is referred to as densely populated.
+Tower Hamlets has a population of over 300,000 and is referred to as densely populated.
 There were 280 confirmed deaths from Covid-19 per 100,000 population as of 24th June 2020 and has the 4th highest death rates in London, when adjusted for age.
 Tower Hamlets has an ethnically diverse population, with White 45%, Asian/Asian British 41% and 7% from Black/African/Caribbean/ decent.
 The population is relatively young compared with the rest of the country but people typically start to develop poorer health around ten years earlier.
 5.9% of the population are over 65 and already live with a degree of frailty.
 According to the most recent census data Tower Hamlets population includes 19,356 carers, often looking after older people with Long Term Health conditions who are at higher risk from Covid-19, and needing greater support to recover.
-During the Covid-19 pandemic there were over 9,000 shielded people living in the borough. - The Covid-19 pandemic has shone a light on inequalities (socio-economic, young people, older people, BAME, women, people with disabilities) and risk is that these will be exacerbated going forward.
+During the Covid-19 pandemic there were over 9,000 shielded people living in the borough.

+• The Covid-19 pandemic has shone a light on inequalities (socio-economic, young people, older people, BAME, women, people with disabilities) and risk is that these will be exacerbated going forward.
 The Public Health England disparities report (summarised below) highlights the overlapping and interconnected narratives in Tower Hamlets impacting on the pattern of Covid-19 in the borough.

-Age and sex

-- Diagnosis & death rates increase with gae - Working age men 2x as likely to die as females - Those >80 70x more likely to die compared to <40s

-Occupation

-- Higher death rates in men working as security guards, taxi drivers, chauffeurs, drivers, chefs, retail assistants, construction and processing plans - Higher death rates in men and

-Geography

-- London had highest diagnosis rates - Death rates in London 3x higher than South West

-Inclusion health

-- Higher death rates in people born outside UK, especially parts of Africa and South East Asia - Likely to be much higher infection rates in rough sleepers

-Deprivation

-- Mortality rates in most deprived areas more than double least deprived areas - This adjusts for age, sex, region and ethnicity

-Care Homes

-- Deaths in care home accounted for 27% - 2.3x deaths from all causes compared to previous vears

-Ethnicity

-- Diagnosis highest in Black ethnic group - Death rates highest in Black and Asian (particularly Bangladeshi) ethnic group

-Comorbidities

-- Diabetes on 21% of death certificates - Higher for BAME Groups (43% Asian and 45% Black)
+Age and sex Geography Deprivation Ethnicity • • • Diagnosis & death rates increase with age Working age men 2x as likely to die as females Those >80 70x more likely to die compared to <40s London had highest diagnosis rates Death rates in London 3x higher than South West Mortality rates in most deprived areas more than double least deprived areas This adjusts for age, sex, region and ethnicity Diagnosis highest in Black ethnic group Death rates highest in Black and Asian (particularly Bangladeshi) ethnic group Occupation Inclusion health Care Homes Comorbidities Higher death rates in men working as security guards, taxi drivers, chauffeurs, drivers, chefs, retail assistants, construction and processing plans Higher death rates in men and Higher death rates in people born outside UK, especially parts of Africa and South East Asia Likely to be much higher infection rates in rough sleepers Deaths in care homes accounted for 27% 2.3x deaths from all causes compared to previous years Diabetes on 21% of death certificates Higher for BAME Groups (43% Asian and 45% Black)